 A patch is a collection of files that contain fixes to problems.
 When possible, patches are merged together, into one patch, if they have intersecting files or codependencies.
-A patch may correct one or more problems.
+A patch may correct more than one problem.

 The Tru64 UNIX and TCR patch kits contain patches for critical problems for those software products.
 These kits, which are distributed as needed, provide interim maintenance that prevents the occurrence of known critical problems.
 The patch kits contain the following elements: